asynkron/website/asynkron/content/docs/proto.actor/behaviors.md

 ### Global Message Handling

 Sometimes you want certain messages to be treated the same way regardless of what your current behavior is.
 Consider what would happen were you to hit the light bulb with a hammer - it would smash, regardless of it being On or Off.
-This can be accomplished by handling these message types _before_ delagating to the Behavior class:
+This can be accomplished by handling these message types _before_ delegating to the Behavior class:

 ```csharp
 public Task ReceiveAsync(IContext context)